How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 - Strawberries are often eaten in their dehydrated form.

-- If desired, add hot water and cover for 10-20 minutes to make a strawberry compote.
+- Add hot water and cover for 10-20 minutes to make a strawberry compote if desired.

-- Cold water can be used to rehydrate strawberries, but the rehydration process may take up to an hour.
+- Cold water can rehydrate strawberries, but the rehydration process may take up to an hour.

 - Freeze-dried strawberries will rehydrate much faster than dehydrated strawberries.